-- Zones of Regulation check in each morning - Calm space in the classroom where children can be if they need to reflect - A key adult they can speak to if they need support - A class mindful moment twice a day - Values lessons to discuss key themes: promoting equality and celebrating difference, online safety and social media and its impact on mental health, and understanding and promoting healthy relationships. - Strengthening resilience lessons to consider key themes; building self-esteem, promoting hope, promoting gratitude and connecting with others. - Wellbeing Ambassadors -two children are nominated termly and meet throughout each term to focus on improving wellbeing across the school. - Class plants looked after in the holidays by ambassadors.
+- Zones of Regulation check in each morning - Calm space in the classroom where children can be if they need to reflect - A key adult they can speak to if they need support - A class mindful moment twice a day - Visual prompts to support opening the conversation around emotions - PHSE lessons to discuss key themes: promoting equality and celebrating difference, online safety and social media and its impact on mental health, and understanding and promoting healthy relationships. - Online safety focuses within every computing lesson. - Strengthening resilience lessons to consider key themes; building self-esteem, promoting hope, promoting gratitude and connecting with others. - Wellbeing Ambassadors -two children are nominated and meet throughout each term to focus on improving wellbeing across the school. - Celebrating events such as 'Mental Health Awareness Week' and allowing the children to engage with a range of activities throughout the week - Class plants looked after in the holidays by ambassadors - A reflection space within the school to support children to manage and reflect on their emotions